2323-01-08

 It is very difficult to accurately locate cloud-hosted data as the secure servers are usually located in multiple locations.
 Even when a security breach does happen, the cloud service provider company will alert their customers of any such activity, and they’re usually pretty quick about it.

 That said, security maintenance is key.
 A cloud service’s main concern is keeping its solution secure.
 If your company’s on-premise solution can’t do the same, then you might have to give it a second thought.
+A good cloud service provider may perform far better in terms of security compared to your on-site solution, offering features like regular penetration testing for AWS, GCP, etc.

 Cloud systems claim faster uptime and fewer service disruptions